Figure 1.2: Technical Implementation – The R&D Interface

 5. Capital Depletion: Projects often terminate due to a lack of fiscal planning.
 A comprehensive Cost Analysis (STEP 5) and Business Plan (STEP 8) are essential for securing the capital required for manufacturing and market entry.

-The Solution: The 10-Step Framework Success in the invention space is the result of disciplined execution.
+Success in the invention space is the result of disciplined execution.
 By following the standardized protocols documented in Volume 1, the researcher transforms a conceptual spark into a validated, protected, and market-ready industrial asset.
+The BHM™ acts as a "Financial Gatekeeper," ensuring that every dollar spent is backed by data-driven logic.

 Previous